-- 1. A successful student attends class regularly, takes notes, participates in classroom instruction, completes assignments and knows when to ask for help. - 2.
-Cell phones are prohibited in the classroom or the student laboratory.
-If you are expecting an urgent call set your phone to vibrate and leave the classroom to take the call. - 3.
-Electronic devices are not allowed in the classroom unless they are covered.
-Some manufacturers make covers that are disposable.
-The only time a student may wish to use an electronic device is to take pictures of microscopic images. - 4.
-Eating and drinking is prohibited inside the MLT lab. - 5.
-Students entering the classroom more than 15 minutes late during a test will not be able to begin the test at that time. - 6.
+- 1. Take care of personal business before entering classroom or lab. - 2.
+A successful student attends class regularly, takes notes, participates in classroom instruction, completes assignments and knows when to ask for help. - 3.
+Cell phones and electronic devices must be stored in a designated area upon entering the classroom or lab. - 4.
+Eating and drinking is prohibited inside the MLT laboratory. - 5.
+Students entering the classroom more than fifteen (15) minutes late during a test will not be able to begin the test at that time. - 6.
 Disruptions to the class will not be tolerated.
-This includes talking, note-passing, and rude and/or inappropriate behavior - 7.
+This includes talking, note-passing, and rude and/or inappropriate behavior. - 7.
 Children of students are not allowed in class either for lecture or laboratory.
-This is a liability issue. - 8.
-Any materials that are needed to be printed by the student should be printed at home or at the CPTC library.
-All handouts that are given to the students are also available online through Canvas. - 9.
+This is a college liability issue. - 8.
+Any materials that are needed to be printed by the student should be printed at home or at the CPTC library. - 9.
 It is the student's responsibility to submit assignments or make up work when absent.
 The makeup lab must be coordinated with the MLT instructor. - 10.
 Calculators cannot be shared during a test or quiz.
-Cell phones that have calculator capabilities cannot be used as a substitute for a true calculator. - 11.
-Take care of personal business before entering classroom or lab.
+Cell phones that have calculator capabilities cannot be used as a substitute for a true calculator.